-Guide to car insurance for older drivers
+Guide to over 50s car insurance

 - While car insurers value safety and experience, when you pass a certain age you're likely to be faced with a smaller choice of policies and rising premiums

 - Using a comparison site to review as many options as possible is one way to counter this, and you can also look at insurers who specialise in older drivers

 - Telematics policies are worth thinking about - the price you pay will be directly linked to your driving behaviour

 - If you have medical conditions that have to be declared to the DVLA, make sure you disclose them accurately when buying insurance

 Drivers come in all shapes, sizes, and skill levels, but when it comes to car insurance your premium could be more affected by your age than these other factors.

 Younger drivers - under the age of 25 - will pay more to get behind the wheel, but older drivers can also find themselves shelling out more than they expected, and some may even struggle to find a willing insurer.

 It benefits to know the law as it applies to drivers over 70, but also to shop around and examine the merits of insurance offers targeted at those with a few more miles on their body clock.

 It might also pay to alert a relative who may not be a regular web user to some of the deals on offer and to help them use price comparison sites such as Gocompare.com.